second-state/SOLL/doc/guides/DevGuide.md

 In this guide, we will introduce how to use SOLL to compile smart contracts and execute these contracts by our benchmark.

-In following sections, we provide four parts to show how to compile and execute smart contracts by yourself.
+In the following sections, we provide four parts to show how to compile and execute smart contracts by yourself.

-1. Prepare required environment.
+1. Prepare the required environment.
-2. Build SOLL compiler from source code.
+2. Build the SOLL compiler from source code.
 3. Generate Ewasm bytecodes from our demo contracts and execute them.
     - [0-0-1.sol](../../doc/examples/0-0-1.sol) - A basic smart contract example (SaftMath)
     - [0-0-2.sol](../../doc/examples/0-0-2.sol) - A partial function example of [ERC20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md) contract.